MBWhitestone/Computational_Musicology/README.md

-# Computational_Musicology
+# Computational Musicology

-Repository for the 2019 Computational Musicology course at the UvA
+Github Page of the repository for the 2019 Computational Musicology course at the UvA

+---

+## Week 1